websight-io/docs/docs/docs/quick-start/index.md

 ### 1. Open the Websight admin panel

-In the test instance, the WebSight admin panel is accessible by navigating to [http://localhost:8080/](http://localhost:8080/) in a Web browser.
+In the local instance, the WebSight admin panel is accessible by navigating to [http://localhost:8080/](http://localhost:8080/) in a Web browser.
 Log in with `wsadmin` username and `wsadmin` as the password.

 ### 2. Select space for the demo site